Brijuni Islands National Park off the western coast of Istria

 July–August

-Cultural events take place, but expect more visitors and warmer temperatures during peak season.
+Cultural events take place across the island, but expect more visitors and warmer temperatures during peak season.

 • Cultural events and performances